-Professional Indemnity Insurance for freelancers, contractors and small to medium size businesses
+Professional Indemnity cover explained for freelancers, contractors and small to medium size businesses

 Professional Indemnity insurance is there to protect you and your business if a client of yours suffers financial loss as a result of work you have complete for them.